Your Bequests/Gifts in Wills

 Suggested Wording for a Gift in Your Will

-Once you have decided on the type of gift you would like to leave, your solicitor will need these details in the wording of your Will.
-Our suggested wording for including a gift to Warrah is outlined below.
+Once you have decided on the type of gift you would like to provide, your solicitor will need these details in order to include the correct wording in your Will.
+Some suggested wording for including a gift to Warrah is outlined below.
 You can ask your solicitor to insert the appropriate statement.

 “I give free of all duties or taxes…